computer-networks/cmu-tube/README.md

 ## 🌐 6.
 (Optional) Watch CMU-Tube in Your Browser

 This section lets you watch CMU-Tube directly in your browser instead of through the automated tests.
-It requires a GUI environment and a web browser (we tested on macOS M2 + Chrome).
+It requires a GUI environment and a web browser (we tested on MacOS M2).

-💡 Note: ARM-based CPUs are fine for this part because we use your host browser to access video data.
-The automated test suite, however, still requires an x86 CPU since it depends on google-chrome.deb, which is not supported on ARM.

 #### 🎬 Demo: CMU-Tube